The drone market has exploded in growth over the past few years.

 If a seller is unable to provide any proof of purchase but insists there is warranty remaining, be cautious.
 It will likely be impossible to have the drone repaired under warranty without proof of purchase.

-Camera or main board repairs, among others, can be costly out of warranty.
-A little warranty remaining can save a lot of money down the road!
+For example camera or main control board repairs can be very costly to repair out of warranty.
+A little warranty remaining when you go to purchase can save you a lot of money down the road and gives some great peace of mind!

 5. Number of flights.